bjlittle/geovista-jav-2026/raikoke/README.md

 ## Convert QVA to NetCDF

-⚠️ Please ensure that the `geovista-jav-2026` environment is activated 👍
+⚠️ Please ensure that the `geovista-jav-2026` environment is activated.

 The `NAME` model `QVA` tarball should be located in the `data` directory i.e., `QVA_grid1.tar.gz`.